The subgroup identification problem for finitely presented groups: Initial questions and observations

-\begin{proof} Take $P=\langle X | R \rangle$ to be a finite presentation of a group with unsolvable word problem (see \cite[Lemma 12.7]{Rot}), and suppose such an algorithm exists for this presentation.
+\begin{proof} Take $P=\langle X | R \rangle$ to be a finite presentation of a group with unsolvable word problem (see \cite[Lemma 12.7]{Rot}), and suppose this has an algorithm to solve the finite presentation problem.
 Note that for any word $w \in X^{*}$, we have that $\langle w \rangle ^{\overline{P}}$ is cyclic, and hence finitely presentable.
-So, on input of a single word $w$, the algorithm will decide if $\langle w \rangle ^{\overline{P}}$ is perfect or not.
-But a cyclic group is perfect if and only if it is trivial.
-Hence the algorithm will decide if $w=e$ in $\overline{P}$ or not, which is impossible since $\overline{P}$ has unsolvable word problem. \end{proof}
+So, on input of a single word $w$, the algorithm will output a finite presentation $Q$ of the cyclic group $\langle w \rangle ^{\overline{P}}$.
+But the isomorphism problem for finitely presented abelian groups is solvable (see \cite{Mille-92} p.~31), so we can decide if $\overline{Q}$ is trivial, and hence if $w$ is trivial in $\overline{P}$, which is impossible since $\overline{P}$ has unsolvable word problem. \end{proof}